top of page

 Ben Deutsch:

 Oh my God, I can't even ...
 In fact, I forgot that that's how ...
-It's been so long, I just assumed that we had something that was a little more critical of the situation and when I read that I thought, "Wow, that really surprised me is that what we ended up saying."
+It's been so long, I just assumed that we had something that was a little more critical of the situation and when I read that I thought, "Wow, that really surprised me that’s what we ended up saying."
 Of course, it's attributed to me.
 Again, a lot of these things, as I've told you, I've tried to block them out of my memory.
 I've been pretty good at that.

 That was how we first handled it.
 And then, we knew that this was not a sustainable situation for us.
 I remember going to our business, our sports marketing folks and just saying, "Guys, Augusta National needs to do something about this."